 Subsidiaries are entities controlled by the Group.
-The Group 'controls' an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date on which control commences until the date on which control ceases.
+The Group 'controls' an entity when it is expose rights to, variable returns from its involvement with the entity and has the ability to affect those retu its power over the entity.
+The financial statements of subsidiaries are included in the consolidat statements from the date on which control commences until the date on which control ceases.